 While not everyone needs a boning knife, I like this particular one because it is flexible and frankly because it is also cheap.
 I don’t do a great deal of kitchen work that requires a high performance model and so I don’t see the point in spending nearly twice as much for one of the more premium brands.

 The Victorinox does everything I need it to do and the flexibility of the blade makes it great for fileting.

 Maintenance of Your Kitchen Knives

 Just like a chef’s knife your other kitchen knives will require care and maintenance.

-When it comes time to clean your knives DO NOT put them in the dishwasher.
-Yes, most manufacturers state that they’re knives are dishwasher safe, but unless you want dull and damaged blades you should avoid this at all costs.
+When it comes time to clean them DO NOT put them in the dishwasher.
+Yes, most manufacturers state that they’re products are dishwasher safe, but unless you want dull and damaged blades you should avoid this at all costs.
 Hot soapy water is all it takes.
 Then hand dry them so that rust never has a chance to set in.

 Even though many knives are made of stainless steel, some, such as Japanese knives have a core of high carbon steel that will rust very quickly if not properly dried.